 A non-immigrant is a foreign national seeking to enter the United States (U.S.) temporarily for a specific purpose.
 Non-immigrants enter the U.S. for a temporary period of time, and once in the U.S. are restricted to the activity or reason for which their visa was issued.
-They may have more than one type of non-immigrant visa but are admitted in only one status.
-Contact us to set up an in-office or virtual appointment to review your case.
+We have handled many types of nonimmigrant visa cases sucessfully.
+Mr. Cornett is a highly experienced immigration lawyer and is a member in good standing of the American Immigration Lawyers Association (AILA).
+We provide expert immigration legal services for the submission of USCIS or US State Department petition through the US consulate interview.
+No matter where you live in, we can help.

-General requirements for foreign nationals seeking temporary admission include, but are not limited to, the following:
+General requirements Foreign nationals seeking temporary admission include, but are not limited to, the following:

-Visitor Visas The B1/B2 "Visitor" visa is a non-immigrant visa for persons desiring to enter the United States temporarily for business, for pleasure or medical treatment, or combination of both purposes.
-Additionally, a person may obtain a visitor visa if they desire to assess a prospective college or university.
+Visitor Visas The B1/B2 visitor visa is a non-immigrant visa for persons desiring to enter the United States temporarily for business, for pleasure or medical treatment, or combination of both purposes.

 Fiancé(e) and Spousal Visas Visa categories exist to allow for a non-immigrant fiancé (K1 visa) or spouse (K3 visa), along with their children (K2 or K4 visas), to enter the U.S. For a fiancé(e) visa to be issued, several requirements must be met.
 Click here for more information.